 I always get a little giddy when I get to bust out my vintage brown bottles.
 I feel like you can never have enough!
 Behind them sits the weaving block that I found in the fisherman's shack a couple of years ago.

-I have ben loving having mint in the house just for that natural fresh smell and look.
-So some made it into the bedroom to pair up with my jubako and baby antler.
+I love having mint in the house just for that natural fresh smell and look.
+So some of the mint made it into the bedroom to pair up with my jubako and baby antler.
 Fun fact, the round jubako are originally Chinese influenced.
 The square ones are purely Japanese and seen to be more valuable.

 All the antlers have come out but I will be keeping most of them in this antique Japanese box until next month when I will hang them on my ladder with autumn scarfs and blankets.
 It is just not quite cold enough yet for those!